jadeaffenjaeger/433home/README.md

 #endif
 ```
 Building and flashing is handled by [PlatformIO](https://platformio.org/).
-Change the line `board = esp01` in the `platformio.ini` if you are using another board.
 To flash the code, run:
 ```
 pio run
 ```
-Uploading the file system is handled separately by the command
+Building and uploading the LittleFS file system is handled separately:
 ```
 pio run -t uploadfs
 ```
-If you want to open the serial monitor, run:
+If you want to open the serial terminal, run:
 ```
 pio run -t monitor
 ```